mrpawanbishnoi/bhumia/README.md

-# 🌿 Bhumia.com – Building the Future of Land Registration
+# 🌿 Bhumia – Building the Future of Land Registration

 **A global open-source initiative to make land, plot, and farm registration fully online, transparent, and corruption-free under government rules.**